tyjo/coptr/docs/tutorial.rst

       --bt2-k BT2_K      (Default 10).
 Number of alignments to report.
 Passed to -k flag of bowtie2.

-The name of the database index corresponds to the name used from ``coptr.py index``.
+The name of the database index corresponds to the name used from ``coptr index``.
 The input can either be a single fastq file, or a folder of fastq files to map.
 It also takes an optional ``--threads`` argument that allows bowtie2 to use multiple threads.
 Reads are output as ``bam`` files to save space.